 This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.

 Modern Authentication is a method of identity management that offers more secure user authentication and authorization.
-It's available for Office 365 hybrid deployments of Skype for Business server on-premises and Exchange server on-premises, as well as, split-domain Skype for Business hybrids.
+It's available for Office 365 hybrid deployments of Skype for Business server on-premises and Exchange server on-premises, and split-domain Skype for Business hybrids.
 This article links to related docs about prerequisites, setup/disabling modern authentication, and to some of the related client (ex.
 Outlook and Skype clients) information.

 - What is modern authentication?

 - What changes when I use modern authentication?